SEI-R-2-22/u3_lesson_redux_middleware/README.md

 }
 ```

-Let's make a request to the api utilizing the `GetDepartments` function being imported for you:
+Let's make a request to the API utilizing the `GetDepartments` function being imported for you:

 ```js
 export const getDepartments = () => async (dispatch) => {